geneontology/go-ontology/docs/ObsoleteTerm.md

    1. In the 'Annotations' window, click on the ```+``` sign next to 'Annotations'.
    2. In the resulting pop-up window, select ```owl:deprecated``` from the left-hand menu.
    3. Make sure the 'Literal' tab view is selected from the right-hand tab list.
 Type: ```true``` in the text box.
-   4. In the 'Type' drop-down menu underneath the text box, select: ```xsd:boolean```.
+   4. In the 'Type' drop-down menu underneath the text box, select: ```xsd:boolean```
    5. Click OK.
 You should now see the term crossed out in the Class hierarchy view.

 3. Remove equivalence axiom and 'SubClass Of' relations:
 In the 'Description' window: